 Directors are a type of project manager, usually found in smaller companies and non-profits, that oversee multiple projects and project managers.
 They may also have other duties not related to project management.

 A COO, or Chief Operating Officer, is a part of senior management with years of experience under their belt.
 They might also be referred to as a Vice President of Operations.
-This person is charged with making sure that all of the company's operations run efficiently and profitably.
+This person is charged with making sure that all of the company’s operations run efficiently and profitably.
 They make sure that the procedures and policies are in place for smooth project management, that the company or organization has access to the tools and materials it needs to complete projects, and communicate both up and down the corporate ladder.

 In addition to these careers, there are additional specialized paths that you can pursue, depending on your industry specialization.
 Some of these careers include:

 Construction Project Managers

 This subset of project managers handles construction projects, as the name implies.
 These can be in-house projects, as with a university, hospital, large corporation, or for a construction company.
 According to the BLS, the average annual salary of a construction manager is $97,180.
 They also indicate that the number of jobs for this career are increasing by 11%, which exceeds the national average for all jobs.

 IT Project Managers